KDAB/KDSPDSetup/README.md

 ### Tests

-You can build the unit tests by passing the flag `-DBUILD_TESTS` to CMake.
+You can build the unit tests by passing the flag `-DKDSPDSETUP_BUILD_TESTS` to CMake.
 The dependency [doctest](https://github.com/doctest/doctest) will only be used when this flag is on.

 ### Examples

-To build the basic examples, pass the flag `-DBUILD_EXAMPLES` to CMake.
+To build the basic examples, pass the flag `-DKDSPDSETUP_BUILD_EXAMPLES` to CMake.

 ## Configuration